Code-Institute-Submissions/misauraleitao-make_me_up/README.md

 ---
  Product Description:
 This is the product detail page.
 Here you can find an image of the product, description and all other information, alongside buttons and quantity bar.
+I have also added a Review section that allows users to leave a review.
+I have not implemented this on the wireframe as it was later added on.
 ---
 ![databasesch](media/wireframe-productdetail.jpg)
 ---